 Potatoes are unloaded from transport trucks into the hoppers of the stingers.
-Here they are carried by chain conveyors up into the hopper of the top belted mainframe conveyor.
+Here they are carried by chain conveyors up into the hopper of the collecting conveyor.
 The chain conveyors are engineered to gently vibrate and rotate the potatoes to remove excess dirt.

-The top belted mainframe conveyor feeds into the bottom belted mainframe conveyor, which ultimately feeds into the hopper of a bin piler, an additional conveyor or directly into a processing plant for long term storage or processing.
+The collecting conveyor feeds into an adjacent conveyor, which ultimately feeds into the hopper of a bin piler, an additional conveyor or directly into a processing plant for long term storage or processing.